Budapestby VisitCity Guides

 • Tour of the State Opera House

-• Free walking tour focusing on Communist history or Jewish heritage
+• Take a free walking tour about Communist history or Jewish heritage

 Outdoor thermal pool at Széchenyi Baths with grand yellow Neo-baroque building